Tumiya/intro-to-git/README.md

 You're probably itching to do some git merges and learn how to deal with those merge conflicts already.
 Unfortunately we are not there just yet.
 What if you have made some changes but you're not ready to commit just yet?
 Well you can stash your changes!
 It is exactly what it sounds like, you are basically holding on to these changes until you are ready to do something with them.

 1. Make some changes while you are in master.
-2. Do ```git add``` then switch to another branch.

-What happens?

-Doing this will completely discard all the changes you have made without any warning.
-In other words, **DO NOT USE GIT ADD UNTIL YOU'RE READY TO COMMIT!!**

-3. Go back to master and some changes again.
-4. This time do not use git add, just switch branches.

-You should get a warning this time telling you to commit your changes or stash it.
-In this case, lets use stash.
+Do not use ```git add```.

-5. Stash your changes
+2. Stash your changes
 ```
 git stash
 ```
 _This command will hold on to the changes you have made to this branch and allow you to use it for later_

-6. Let's look at our stash
+3. Let's look at our stash
 ```
 git stash list
 ```